tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 Faker provides an advantage over our [sequences](#sequences) example in that you aren't using the same basic template.
 Instead, you are pulling from a large list of possible values.
 Even better, most basic data types can generate fairly complex sample data.
 For example, looking at how [names](https://github.com/faker-ruby/faker/blob/master/lib/locales/en/name.yml) can be generated, there are prefixes, suffixes, and middle names; these additional variations could help potentially catch issues if you were not handling them.

 Like all of our options so far, Faker does not go as far as something like a [property-based testing tool](https://dev.to/jdsteinhauser/intro-to-property-based-testing-2cj8) would provide.
 Its goal is to provide realistic data, so you will not have test data that looks like someone rolled their head on the keyboard.
-That said, its realistic data will provide more variation and randomness than you would have if left to your own devices.
+That said, its realistic data will likely provide more variation and randomness than you would have if left to your own devices.

 ## Conclusion